 Bravery and empowerment dominate this new musical, as Jamie learns to celebrate his inner self.
 The story and combination of pop/rock belters and ballads come courtesy of writer Tom McRae and Dan Gillespie Sells, lead singer-songwriter of pop band The Feeling.

-John McCrea is magnetic as platinum-haired Jamie, whether strutting around with his fellow students as backing dancers, or twitching with nerves before his drag-club debut.
-Throw in hijab-wearing best friend Pritti Pasha (Lucie Shorthouse), supportive single mum (played by Josie Walker), and ever-present neighbour Ray (Mina Anwar) and you have a sparkling cast of 21st Century heroes.
-Instead of getting bogged down by homosexuality or race or religion, the narratives takes everything in its stride.
-We get to see the characters' personalities rather than getting bogged down in what they represent.
+Noah Thomas is magnetic as platinum-haired Jamie, whether strutting around with his fellow students as backing dancers, or twitching with nerves before his drag-club debut.
+Throw in hijab-wearing best friend Pritti Pasha, supportive single mum, and ever-present neighbour Ray and you have a sparkling cast of 21st-century heroes.
+Instead of getting bogged down by homosexuality, race or religion, the narrative takes everything in its stride.
+We get to see the characters' personalities rather than getting caught up in what they represent.

-And, while there's enough triumph over adversity to leave you with warm and fuzzies, we're never patronised into thinking everything can be wrapped up in a neat little bow.
-And, though we're left with a flicker or realism and irresolution, there's not doubt that everyone in the audience is rooting for Jamie.
+And, while there's enough triumph over adversity to leave you with the warm and fuzzies, we're never patronised into thinking everything can be wrapped up in a neat little bow.
+Though we're left with a flicker of realism and irresolution, there's no doubt that everyone in the audience is rooting for Jamie.